iotaledger/is-ui-components/README.md

     -   `id`: identity to be authenticated identifier
     -   `secret`: secret of identity to be authenticated
 -   `logout()`:Allows you to log out of an identity
+-   `isJwtExpired(token)`:Allows you to know if a JWT is expired or not (returns true if expired and false if not expired).
+In case JWT is expired, logout function is called and user has to log in again.

 ## Identities